saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 ### Configuration management:

-Salt is very well suited to act as a configuration management system that can be used against a plethora of systems.
+Salt is well suited to act as a configuration management system.
 Some of the reasons that make it suitable as a configuration management system are the following:
+- Salt can interface with a plethora of systems
-- Salt can easily interface with any other external system
+- Salt can be made to interface with other external systems
-- Salt offers you many ways to plug in your Python/Jinja to overcome and deal with any configuration challenge
+- Salt offers you many ways to plug in Python libraries to overcome and deal with any configuration challenge
 - Salt offers granular control as well as ways to abstract complexity and work on a different layer using the Salt state system

 ### Orchestration and automation: